seawilloughby/image_processing/README.md

 - I found I was getting the closest results with contour dectection, so I played around some with optimizing the settings.
     - http://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_imgproc/py_contours/py_contours_begin/py_contours_begin.html
-    - The contour detection function identifies white objects as defined by a dark surrounding, which may work will for these images, as the bubbles have a dark outside and white inside
+    - The contour detection function identifies white objects as defined by a dark surrounding, which may work well for these images, as the bubbles have a dark rim and white interior.

 ##Script Details:
- - The accompanying notebook loads the images present in the data/images folder.
+ - Place image files into the 'data/images' folder.
+The ipython notebook 'artifact_detection' loads and processes images in the data/images folder.
- - It iterates through every image in the image folder, and runs the function 'bubble_detector'.
- - A green circle is drawn around every contour suspected to be a 'bubble', and an image is written to the 'output' folder, with the image and potential bubble overlayed for inspection.
+ - The output folder contains example output from running the python program.
+A green circle is drawn around every contour suspected to be a 'bubble', and an image is written to the 'output' folder, with the image and potential bubble overlayed for inspection.
+Inside the folder are example image where bubbles were correctly identified, and examples were bubbles were not captured.

 ##Future Improvements:

- In its current form, this image procesing is far from perfect.
-Many bubbles are missed, and many bubbles are incorrectly identified.

- Further modifications and troubleshooting is needed.
- 	 - Try brightening the images, or reducing contrast.
-This may reduce mis-identification of bubbles, since they are marked by a dark ring.
- 	 - Investigate if the threshold for local contrast to determine a 'contour' can be altered.
- 	 - Create a more fine-tuned range of acceptable 'bubbles' in the existing functions.
+The processing of images is incomplete, and needs more troubleshooting be finetuned for accuracy.

+ 	 - The images themselves could be further processed, such as by reducing the contrast and/or brightening the images.
+Because bubbles are marked by dark rings, this should minimize detection of contours in low contrast areas.
+ 	 - Because the OpenCV library finds contours by identifying white spaces framed by black, it may be possible to adjust the threshold the function uses for defining a contour.
+ 	 - The existing functions I wrote to filter potential 'contours' need to be fine-tuned.
 For instance, the acceptable size range of bubbles could be improved.